 Take about 30 minutes to an hour to get familiar with the site.
 99designs is so much more than logos!
 Also pay special attention to the sample designs they have listed.
 As you’re browsing, think about which designs you like and why and which you don’t like and why. (this will come in handy later)

 2. Decide on what you want

 What I’m going to tell you here is going to save you time, aggravation and a ton of money.
-First write down exactly what you envision as a successful finished product.
-In my case, I wanted a new logo and brand, I wanted branded social templates that I could customize in Canva and I wanted a few additional branded icons and elements to support the brand.
+First, write down exactly what you envision as a successful finished product.
+In my case, I wanted a new logo and brand.
+I wanted brand guidelines, branded social templates that I could customize in Canva and I wanted a few additional branded icons and elements to support the brand.

 I wasn’t sure what to do.
 So this is when I contacted my project manager, Patrick Stiles who happens to be a professional designer with some serious insider info.

 First, do a basic logo contest, then, after you’ve selected the winning design, move on with a 1-to-1 project with that designer.